-Teaching Assistant Jelena Puđak
+Teaching Assistant Jelena Puđak, dr. sc.

 Emphasis is on oral examinations with the duration of about 30 minutes per candidate.
 As there are only about 20 students in total, they are monitored individually - tutorial guidance.
 Seminars are graded on the part of all attendees.
-Maximum of tolerated nonappearance is 3x (1/5).
+Maximum of tolerated nonappearance is 3x (I/5).
 Continual record-keeping of attendance is managed.